Public Works Projects Costing $50,000.00 or Less

 Step 2: Procedure Requirements and Exceptions

-If a project with a construction budget of $50,000.00 or less is verified by DCM Technical Staff as required to be supervised and/or
+If a project with a construction budget of $50,000.00 or less is verified by DCM Technical Staff as required to be reviewed and/or

 administered by DCM, then all requirements of the DCM Manual of Procedures